How Khalil-ur-Rehman Qamar Destroyed His Own Masterpiece ‘Mere Pass Tum Ho’

 To the extent of a drama, the dialogues in Mere Pass Tum Ho were great until the author tried to bring them into real life.

 What are the usual discussions that take place after we end up watching a play, a film or a sporting event?
 We applaud almost all the characters depending on our own likes and dislikes.
 The critics critique and then we all sleep on it.
 We were not able to do that with this play, as the author started celebrating too early.
 Mere Pass Tum Ho was supposed to be a play of the calibre of Waris authored by Amjad Islam Amjad, especially due to brilliant dialogues orchestrated and eruditely acted upon by Humayun Saeed playing the lead role.

 Its own author took the icing away from the cake.

 This drama will be one of those commercial successes for Khalil-ur-Rehman Qamar which deliver the least ethereal fulfilment to the creator of art.
 The only real winner of this play, in my very humble view, is Adnan Siddiqui – who has startled the audience with awe-inspiring acting.
 This masterpiece role is likely to get him a lot more in the near future.

-The author is a barrister practicing law in Peshawar and Islamabad and has graduated from Cardiff University.
-He can be reached at [email protected]
+The author is a barrister practicing law in Peshawar and Islamabad.
+He graduated from Cardiff University.
+The author can be reached at [email protected]